Overview of the Start-up Workshop

 What preparations do we need to do for the Start-Up Workshop?

-Talk to your colleagues about the focus of the 100-Day Challenge, and solicit their perspectives about the issues and potential solutions.
+Talk to your colleagues about the focus of the 30-Day Project, and solicit their perspectives about the issues and potential solutions.

 Could I send someone from my department to represent me, as I may not be able to free myself up for the whole day?